 “(d) Credit Support Documents.
 Details of any Credit Support Document, each of which is incorporated by reference in, and made a part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation:

-(i) Guaranty by Enron Corp. in favor of Party B as beneficiary thereof.
+(i) Guaranty by Enron Corp. in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A.

-(ii) Guaranty by Party B’s Credit Support Provider in favor of Party A as beneficiary thereof.
+(ii) Guaranty by Party B’s Credit Support Provider in favor of Party A as beneficiary thereof in the form attached hereto as Exhibit B.

 (iii) The ISDA Credit Support Annex attached hereto as Annex A.”